Skip to navigation Skip to content

 Manually separate email correspondence

-If a case contains information about more than one customer/claim, the documents, pages or content may need separating and attaching to the correct WIN.
+If a case contains details about more than one customer/claim, the documents, pages or content may need separating and attaching to the correct WIN.

 Table 6